m-weigand/Debye_Decomposition_Tools/Readme.txt

 scipy
 matplotlib

-In order to build the documentation, the additional packages are required:
+In order to build the documentation, additional packages are required:

-sphinx
+sphinx sphinxcontrib.blockdiag sphinxcontrib.programoutput

-Under Debian-related linux systems, these packages can be installed using the
+Under Debian-related linux systems, these packages can be installed using the following commands (Debian Jessie):
-commands:

     sudo apt-get install texlive-latex-base texlive-latex-extra\
         texlive-fonts-recommended texlive-fonts-extra dvipng